 The Master Trust investments include the Union Pacific Common Stock Fund, which is invested in the common stock of the Corporation.
 The Corporation is the parent holding company of the Program sponsor and, therefore, these transactions qualify as party-in-interest transactions.
-At December 31, 2021 and 2020, the Program's interest in the Master Trust's investment in the Union Pacific Common Stock Fund had a cost basis of \$1,411,973 and \$1,584,123, respectively.
-During the years ended December 31, 2021 and 2020, the Program recorded dividend income of \$95,445 and \$109,097, respectively.
+At December 31, 2022 and 2021, the Program's interest in the Master Trust's investment in the Union Pacific Common Stock Fund had a cost basis of \$1,527,982 and \$1,411,973, respectively.
+During the years ended December 31, 2022 and 2021, the Program recorded dividend income of \$105,683 and \$95,445, respectively.

-The Master Trust also invests in various funds managed by VFTC and a common/collective trust fund managed by T Rowe Price.
-VFTC is the trustee and recordkeeper as defined by the Program, and T Rowe Price is a fiduciary with respect to the Program's assets invested in the common/collective trust fund.
-Therefore, these transactions qualify as party-in-interest transactions.
+The Master Trust also invests in various funds managed by VFTC and common collective trusts managed by T Rowe Price and EARNEST Partners.
+VFTC is the Program's trustee and recordkeeper, and T Rowe Price and EARNEST Partners are each a fiduciary with respect to the Program's assets invested in the common collective trusts they manage.
+Therefore, investment transactions in funds managed by these entities qualify as party-in-interest transactions.